jmichel7/CyclotomicNumbers.jl/README.md

 Int64
 ```

-For more information see the methods denominator, Quadratic, galois, root, conjugates.
+For more information see the docstring for the methods Quadratic,  galois, root, conjugates.

 Finally, a benchmark: